noblelibraries/ListMaker/README.md

 Sweetalert - https://sweetalert.js.org/

 ### Custom Database Tables
 If you want users to schedule reports you need a table to store the information.
-We created a schema and table (noble.scheduled_list) for this purpose.
+We created a schema and table for this purpose.

 ```